Everyone talks about training engagement — but what does it really mean?

 It also sits within our Life at Work Series — where we explore the practices, challenges, and lessons that shape our professional lives.

-Everyone in the training world talks about engagement.
+Everyone in the training world talks about training engagement.
 Is the Trainer engaging?
 Was the course engaging?

 The term sounds great — but what does it actually mean?